 What previous training, qualifications or certificates do I need to start the training?

-Crossfields Institute Level 5 Certificate in EFHD: No previous psychological or equine training qualification is required in order to become an IFEAL EFHD Facilitator.
+Crossfields Institute Level 5 Certificate in EFHD: No previous psychological or equine training qualification is required in order to become an IFEEL EFHD Facilitator.

 Advanced Diploma in EFPT: Completion of the Diploma in EFPT.